cyberaide/bookmanager/README.md

 In case you have local files, you can add them with `file://`.

-Let us assume you havethe files all stored in a chapters directory, than you could use the following yaml file.
+Let us assume you have the files all stored in a chapters directory, than you could use the following yaml file.

 ```